visgl/react-map-gl/README.md

 ### Contributing

-Contruibutions are welcome.
+Contributions are welcome.
 While not necessary, it can be helpful to check with maintainers before opening your PR.
 Also, you will need to complete a short open source contribution form before your pull request can be accepted.